=================================================================================

 is a notation of an indicator function or characteristic function, which is commonly used in statistics and mathematics to represent a function that takes on the value 1 when a particular condition is met and 0 otherwise:

 The use of this indicator function allows you to count the number of times both conditions are met, which can be useful when calculating conditional probabilities shown in Equation 4026m.
-The numerator counts how many times both and are 1 for the ith observation, and the denominator counts how many times is 1 in the dataset.
+The numerator counts how many times both xj and y are 1 for the ith observation, and the denominator counts how many times y is 1 in the dataset.

 Then, when working with probabilistic models or Bayesian classifiers, Bayes' theorem below is used for making predictions in binary classification,